|

 Rope (1948)

-Character: Man Walking in Street After Opening Credits (uncredited)
+Character: Man Walking in Street (uncredited)

 Two young men attempt to prove they committed the perfect murder by hosting a dinner party for the family of a classmate they just strangled to death.